GSA-TTS/datagov-brokerpak-eks/README.md

 Run

 ```
-make build up wait
+make build up
 ```
-The broker will start and (after about 40 seconds) listen on `0.0.0.0:8080`.
+The broker will start and listen on `0.0.0.0:8080`.
 You test that it's responding by running:
 ```
 curl -i -H "X-Broker-API-Version: 2.16" http://user:pass@127.0.0.1:8080/v2/catalog